Fishkeeping is a fairly well-established hobby that most people are familiar with, but what about frog-keeping?

 They normally eat off the aquarium floor, but if you keep them with fish, you may need to feed them with tongs, a pipette or a turkey baster.
 If left to fend for themselves, the fish are likely to eat their food before they get a chance to and they could eventually starve.

 Young frogs, under a year old, should be fed daily.
-Older frogs, however, only need to be fed once every two to three days.
+Older ones, however, only need to be fed once every two to three days.
 Keep an eye on their weight and feed appropriately.
 While they shouldn’t be thin, they shouldn’t look chubby, either.

 Tank Size and Shape